pahansen95/lexical-framework/CONTRIBUTOR.md

 # MUST start as single module
 auth.py

-# MUST convert to package when >300 lines
+# SHOULD convert to package when >300 lines
 auth/
   __init__.py      # Public exports only
   core.py          # Implementation